 Tyler and Kara both use Osprey day packs and these have been great.
-Kara carries the Tempest 20 and Tyler carries the Talon 22.
+Kara carries the Tempest 9 and Tyler carries the Talon 22 on shorter hikes.
 Both of these packs are super lightweight and have proven to be very durable.

 PRO TRAVEL TIP: If you make your purchase at your favorite outdoor store, a sales associate can help size your day pack to your frame for the best fit.